Collisionless relaxation to equilibrium distributions in cold dark matter halos: origin of the Navarro-Frenk-White profile: Discussion and summary

 We have only looked for spherically symmetric and isotropic/ergodic solutions to the QLDE in this paper.
-There is, however, an entire landscape of distributions that satisfy the steady-state condition obtained by putting the RHS of equation~(\ref{QL_diff_eq_gen}) to zero, with the diffusion tensor given by equation~(\ref{diff_coeff_QL}).
-This condition reduces the enormous landscape of steady-state solutions allowed by the Vlasov equation to one with a much smaller measure.
+There is, however, an entire landscape of distributions that satisfy the steady state condition obtained by putting the RHS of equation~(\ref{QL_diff_eq_gen}) to zero, with the diffusion tensor given by equation~(\ref{diff_coeff_QL}).
+This condition reduces the enormous landscape of steady state solutions allowed by the Vlasov equation to one with a much smaller measure.
 Instead of {\it any} positive definite function of the conserved quantities or actions as allowed by the Vlasov equation, now we have a {\it restricted} set of functions that follow the quasilinear equation.
-On top of that, if we enforce spherical symmetry and velocity isotropy, then by the Doremus-Feix-Baumann Theorem and Antonov's Second Law any such $f_0$ with $\partial f_0/\partial E < 0$ is linearly stable to all perturbations \citep[][]{Binney.Tremaine.08}.
-Therefore, all spherically symmetric and isotropic distributions that are monotonically decreasing in energy and satisfy the quasilinear steady-state condition are quasi-steady attractors.
-We have shown in this paper that the NFW profile emerges as a quasi-steady state attractor of the collisionless relaxation of a spherical isotropic halo.
-Different geometry and velocity distribution would, however, give rise to very different profiles.
-For example, it would be interesting to see if the exponential surface density profile that appears to be ubiquitous among disk galaxies emerges as an axisymmetric attractor of collisionless relaxation.
+We have shown in this paper that the NFW profile emerges as a quasi-steady state of the collisionless relaxation of a spherical isotropic halo.
+Deviations from spherical symmetry and isotropy would of course give rise to very different equilibrium profiles.
+For example, it would be interesting to see if the exponential surface density profile that appears to be ubiquitous among disk galaxies \citep[][]{vdBosch.01,Elmegreen.Struck.13,Herpich.etal.17} emerges as an axisymmetric steady state of collisionless relaxation.
+Our formalism can also be used to study the modification of galaxy and halo profiles by baryonic feedback and secular evolution or dynamical friction \citep[][]{Freundlich.etal.20,Dekel.etal.21,Li.etal.23,Dattathri.etal.25}.
 And, last but not least, this work only serves as a stepping stone towards understanding the fascinating topic of violent relaxation.
-Much work is needed to understand the role of intrinsically non-linear effects such as particle trapping in structure formation and galaxy evolution, that lie beyond the quasilinear regime.
+Much work is needed to understand the role of intrinsically non-linear effects such as particle trapping \citep[][]{Hamilton.24} in structure formation.